MonZaman/hello-world/README.md

 # hello-world
 Let's start

-I'm here to learn programming for develop some appliction.
+I'm here to learn programming to develop some appliction.